SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 Personal information and personal data only relate to a living individual.
 However, please note that the Banking Guidelines also cover the customer information of legal entities, unincorporated partnerships, etc, as well as that of individuals.

 The APPI does not use the "controller" or "processor" concepts.
-The obligation under the APPI generally applies to any business operator which is using personal data for its business, regardless of whether such business operator is performing its business in an equivalent “controller” or “processor” position.
+The obligation under the APPI generally applies to any business operator, that is any individual or legal entity handling a personal information database regardless of the size of the business or volume of personal data, regardless of whether such business operator is performing its business in an equivalent “controller” or “processor” position.
+When you are handling personal information only (ie, without using personal information in a systematically organised way), generally, you do not fall under the definition of "business operator".
+However, if you are using a personal information database for your business, you will be classified as a business operator.

 If foreign entities have offices in Japan, they will also fall under the business operator definition and will have obligations under the APPI if they are using personal data for business.

 Activities conducted by foreign entities located in foreign countries without offices in Japan but trading in, or with, Japan are generally not covered by the APPI.
-However, certain provisions of the APPI have extraterritorial applications and are relevant if the foreign entity is collecting personal information on individuals in Japan in connection with a supply of goods or services.
-Accordingly, such foreign entities must take measures to comply with certain provisions of the APPI.
+However, all provisions of the APPI have extraterritorial applications and are relevant if the foreign entity is collecting or handling personal information on individuals in Japan (regardless of the provenance of the personal information, ie. whether collected from data subjects or third parties) in connection with a supply of goods or services by the foreign entity.
+Accordingly, if the said activities of the foreign entity conducted in the course of cross-border investigations involve personal information collected in connection with a supply of goods or services by the foreign entity, such foreign entities must take measures to comply with the APPI.

-The APPI requires business operators to clarify the purpose of use and to make it specific as much as possible and not to use personal information without obtaining the prior consent of the data subjects beyond the scope of the purpose (we refer to such consent as the consent to use), subject to exceptions such as (these three exceptions are referred to as the common exceptions):
+The APPI requires business operators (i) to clarify the purpose of use and to make it specific in a manner allowing data subjects to reasonably predict how their personal information will be handled and to do so as much as possible; and (ii) not to use personal information without obtaining the prior consent of the data subjects beyond the scope of the purpose (we refer to such consent as the consent to use), subject to exceptions such as (these three exceptions are referred to as the common exceptions):

-- when the handling of personal information is based on laws and regulations;
+- when the handling of personal information is based on Japanese laws and regulations;

 - when the handling of personal information is necessary for the protection of the life, body, or property of an individual or the property of a legal entity and it is difficult to obtain the consent of the data subjects; and